Business: Record label

 When Space Channel asks you to design a set for an entertainment, sci-fi, technology, and current affairs show, there is only one possible answer.

-So, after a phone brief of the project I was off, and walked into our first meeting and placed a small maquette on the table of the cafeteria in Toronto’s iconic Muchmusic/CityTV building at 299 Queen St W. The Exec Producer & Project Manager looked at me like I was completely insane, in the best possible way.
+After a phone brief I walked into our first meeting and placed a small maquette on the cafeteria table inside Toronto's iconic MuchMusic/CityTV building at 299 Queen St W. The Executive Producer and Project Manager looked at me like I was completely insane.

 Battlestar Galactica Series Finale

-BSG was a defining show in the sci-fi world, and when it came to an end, Space Channel hosted a live after show where fans could watch the finale together and dissect every moment of it afterward.
-We built the set to put fans inside that world for one last night.
+BSG was a defining show in the sci-fi world.
+When it came to an end, Space Channel hosted a live after show where fans could watch the finale together and dissect every moment afterward.

 It was, as it should have been, like prom night.